 - Algorithms cannot yet guarantee with 100% certainty that the apparel products that you are seeing on a competitor’s site are the same as your product.
 You need trained humans who understand the subtleties of fashion to pinpoint the product your competitor sells that is identical to yours.
 Only with this human intelligence and intervention can you confidently establish the price of your competitor versus yourself.
 A standard repricer cannot think like a human.
 We have seen retailers having to hire analysts to verify the repricer’s data, thus adding to the cost.

 - You encounter many problems when you try to read repricer data.
-It is extremely hard to engineer consistent reliability into all of the numbers.
+It is extremely hard to engineer consistent reliability in all of the numbers.
 Hence, again, your internal team is forced to manually review and verify this.

 Understanding the nuances of price intelligence, GrowByData’s engineering, data science, and analyst teams work around the clock with algorithms for automation and invaluable human inputs to deliver accurate, competitive data to our customers.